A Comparison of Categories of Nori Motivic Sheaves: Abstract

 \section{Abstract}

-We show that two distinct candidate theories of Nori motivic sheaves, introduced by Ivorra--Morel and by Ayoub, respectively, are canonically equivalent.
-The proof, which exploits the six functor formalism systematically, is based on the Tannakian theory of motivic local systems.
+We show that two different possible theories of Nori motivic sheaves, introduced by Ivorra--Morel and by Ayoub, respectively, are canonically equivalent.
+The proof of this result, which exploits the six functor formalism systematically, is based on the Tannakian theory of motivic local systems.
 As a consequence, we obtain a system of realization functors of Voevodsky motivic sheaves into Nori motivic sheaves compatible with the six operations, previously constructed by Tubach using different methods.